basilisp-lang/basilisp/docs/reader.rst

     {1 "2" :three 3}

 Maps are denoted with the ``{}`` characters.
-Sets may contain 0 or more heterogenous key-value pairs.
+Maps may contain 0 or more heterogenous key-value pairs.
 Basilisp maps are modeled after Clojure's persistent map implementation.

 .. _sets: